 ~When preparing the caramel syrup, use warm water to pour in and bring final mixture to a rolling boil together for app.
 2 minutes, but not too thick of a syrup consistency.
 Keep away from your face- I like to take it over to the sink and do the task, since hot burnt sugar gets ferocious once bothered.

 ~ Your fruits/nuts spread evenly throughout the cake while baking and not sink if they are rolled in a small bit of flour.

 ~There are those who may theorize that separating eggs, and adding stiff whites later will yield fluffier cake.
 I don't see a huge difference, plus isn't there enough work in this already?
 Try and test.
 Then decide.

 ~You can bake in batches if you plan to do several cakes (and it does yield enough and more).

 ~This makes for 2 9"X13" cakes or an interesting mix of many cakes using different cake/loaf pans, if gifting is in your future.
 Need only one?
 Halve the recipe, please, using only gram measurements.

 That's it.
-Picking through crumbs and knocking back the dredges of shaved pieces has probably gifted my tummy the equivalent of a pound of cake.
+Picking through crumbs and shaved pieces has probably gifted my tummy the equivalent of a pound of cake.
 Numerous hours of visiting with Jillian Michaels can been seen in my near horizon.